approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 * The `g-recaptcha` css class is required so that the Google reCAPTCHA SDK can identify the target element
 * The `data-sitekey` attribute is used to identify the site subscription to the Google reCAPTCHA servers
 * The `data-callback` attribute registers the callback function to receive the Google reCAPTACHA token
-* The `data-action` attribute registers the action identifier with the Google reCAPTACHA token which can be verified once the token is checked by the API or Approov backend
+* The `data-action` attribute registers the action identifier with the Google reCAPTCHA token which can be verified once the token is checked by the API or Approov backend

 Now that we have made the Google reCAPTCHA script trigger off the click events in the `HELLO` and `SHAPE` buttons we need to remove the listeners for the `click` event in `app.js`.
 We also used `fetchHello` and `fetchShape` as the callbacks to receive the reCAPTCHA token, so we will also need to change them to handle the new parameter.
 The next section will show how to do it.